This page provides information about the Hazardous Substances and New Organisms Act 1996 and regulations under this Act.

 The purpose of this Act is to protect the environment, and the health and safety of people and communities, by preventing or managing the adverse effects of hazardous substances and new organisms.

 The passing of New Zealand’s Hazardous Substances and New Organisms Act (HSNO Act) in June 1996 represented one of the most significant reforms of environmental legislation since the Resource Management Act.
 The Act came into force in two stages.
-Provisions relating to new organisms took effect in July 1998.
-The provisions relating to hazardous substances came into force on 2 July 2001.
+Provisions relating to new organisms took effect in July 1998 and the provisions relating to hazardous substances came into force on 2 July 2001.

 The Act established the Environmental Risk Management Authority (ERMA New Zealand) to assess and decide on applications to introduce hazardous substances or new organisms into New Zealand.
 This includes genetic modification of plants, animals and other living things in New Zealand.
 In July 2011, ERMA became the Environmental Protection Authority (EPA).
 For more information visit the EPA website.